Engin-Boot/pong-stage-VinayBhutange/Stage0/Account.md

 When -User never logged into the game, he is a new player.

-Then -Ask user to SignUp.
+Then -Ask user to Sign Up.

 ### Scenario: User has account but currently the user has logged out